Hòa Minzy

 Nguyễn Thị Hòa (born 31 May 1995), known professionally as Hòa Minzy, is a Vietnamese singer and actress.
 She was the champion of the reality television competition Star Academy Vietnam in its first season.

 Hòa Minzy is also a television actress who has appeared on game shows and talk shows.
-In 2022, it was announced that Hoà and her longtime boyfriend, with whom she has a child, had broken up.

 Life and career

 Early life

 Nguyễn Thị Hòa was born in Quế Võ, Bắc Ninh province, Vietnam, on 31 May 1995, the fourth of five children.
 She had an interest in singing since childhood.
 Determined to pursue her passion, when she was in her late teens, she asked her parents to go to Hanoi alone so she could earn a living and study music.
 Some of her earliest jobs included singing in tea rooms and cafes and modeling for teen magazines.
 She also began to use the stage name Hòa Minzy.

 2014: Entering showbiz

 Joining Star Academy Vietnam in 2014, Hòa Minzy made an impression on the judges and audience with her singing and dancing.
 On 18 June, she was crowned champion of the season finale, with an audience rating of 51.16%, after three months of competition.

-In November, Hòa Minzy released her debut single, "Thư chưa gửi anh", to positive audience feedback.
+In November, Hòa Minzy released her debut single, "Thư chưa gửi anh".
 In December, she issued the song "Gửi".